Embed the application journey

 • Provide significant persons data:add owners/directors info)

-• Create a token: Create a short-lived token to be passed to the SDK based on your unique identifier for the relevant merchant - we call this thirdPartyCustomerId - that you also supplied when creating the lead.
+• Create a token: Create a short-lived token to be passed to the Embedded Component package based on your unique identifier for the relevant merchant - we call this thirdPartyCustomerId - that you also supplied when creating the lead.
 See create an embed token.

-2. Front-end: initialize the SDK and render the component
+2. Front-end: initialize the Embedded Component Package and render the component

-We recommend loading the SDK via our NPM wrapper which asynchronously loads the script and also provides the relevant TypeScript types.
+We recommend loading the Embedded Component Package via our NPM wrapper which asynchronously loads the script and also provides the relevant TypeScript types.
 Install it by running npm i ylembed-js.
 Alternatively, load the script directly from https://sdk.youlend.com/v1/ylembed.js.

-First, initialise the SDK by calling loadYlEmbed with a few details and a function that calls the new 'Create a token' endpoint on your server created above.
+First, initialise the Embedded Component Package by calling loadYlEmbed with a few details and a function that calls the new 'Create a token' endpoint on your server created above.

 Then, call .create('ApplicationJourney') on the returned instance to create components.
 Do this early to warm up assets for a snappier UX.